 Sell Score is a machine-learning model that identifies which off-market residential properties are likely to transact sooner than others in their area, measured on a High, Medium, and Low scale.
 Sell Score is attached to properties, whereas Buy Score is attached to individuals.
-When you see a Sell Score attached to an individual on the People tab of the Track page, that Sell Score corresponds to the latest known associated property for the person.

 We recommend using the Sell Score filter alongside other filters to increase accuracy.
-For example, you could combine Sell Score, Ownership Time, and Home Equity in your search to identify owners who are more likely ready to move, and have plenty of equity to sell.
+For example, you could combine Sell Score, Ownership Time, and Home Equity in your search to identify owners who are more likely ready to move and have plenty of equity to sell.
 Here's what the different Sell Score values mean:

 - High - The property is more likely to sell within six months to one year than other surrounding properties.

 - Medium - The property is about as likely to sell within six months to one year as surrounding properties.